An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Convergence and complexity analysis

+where the last equality follows from (\ref{eqprox}), this completes the proof. \end{proof} Note that in practice, we consider a set of step sizes $\eta_k = \gamma^i$ for $i \leq i_{\text{max}}$ or $\eta_k=0$, which naturally upper-bounds the number of line search iterations to $i_{\text{max}}$.
+More precisely, all experiments performed in this paper use $\gamma = 1/2$ and $i_{\text{max}}=3$.
+Moreover, we observe that the unit stepsize is very often sufficient for the descent condition to hold, as empirically studied in Appendix~\ref{subsec:unit}.

-When $c \leq \frac{1}{72}$ and $\alpha \leq \frac{1}{32}$, we have $E_1 + E_2 \leq \frac{1}{4 \kappa} \Vert g_k \Vert^2$.
-This together with (\ref{eq:F zk}) completes the proof. \end{proof} In practice, the unit stepsize is very often sufficient for the descent condition to hold, as empirically studied in Appendix~\ref{subsec:unit}.
-The following result shows that under a specific assumption on the Moreau-Yosida envelope~$F$, indeed the unit stepsize is always selected when the iterate are close to the optimum.
-The condition, called Dennis-Mor\'e criterion \cite{dennis1974characterization}, is classical in the literature of Quasi-Newton methods, even though we cannot formally show that it holds for the Moreau-Yosida envelope~$F$.
-Indeed, the criterion requires $F$ to be twice continuously differentiable, which is not true in general, see~\cite{lemarechal1997practical}.
-Therefore, the lemma below should not be seen as an formal explanation for the choice of step size $\eta_k=1$, which we often observe in practice, but simply as a reasonable condition that leads to this choice.
+The following result shows that under a specific assumption on the Moreau envelope~$F$, the unit stepsize is indeed selected when the iterate are close to the optimum.
+The condition, called Dennis-Mor\'e criterion \cite{dennis1974characterization}, is classical in the literature of Quasi-Newton methods.
+Even though we cannot formally show that the criterion holds for the Moreau envelope~$F$, since it requires $F$ to be twice continuously differentiable, which is not true in general, see~\cite{lemarechal1997practical}, it provides a sufficient condition for the unit step size.
+Therefore, the lemma below should not be seen as an formal explanation for the choice of step size $\eta_k=1$, but simply as a reasonable condition that leads to this choice.

-\begin{lemma}[\bf{A sufficient condition for unit stepsize}] Assume that $F$ is twice-continuously differentiable and $\nabla^2 F$ is Lipschitz.
-If $H_k$ is bounded and the Dennis-Mor\'e criterion \cite{dennis1974characterization} is satisfied, i.e.
+\begin{lemma}[\bf{A sufficient condition for unit stepsize}] Assume that $f$ is strongly convex and $F$ is twice-continuously differentiable with Lipschitz continuous Hessian $\nabla^2 F$.
+If the sub-problems are solved up to accuracy $\varepsilon_k \leq \frac{\mu^2}{128 \kappa (\mu+\kappa)^2} \Vert g_k \Vert^2$ and the Dennis-Mor\'e criterion \cite{dennis1974characterization} is satisfied, i.e.